 Many island economies are installing wind and solar to reduce their dependence on diesel fuel.
 The intermittency of renewable assets causes energy balancing problems within small systems, especially since most of these resources are interconnected at lower distribution voltages where rapid changes in generation output can create havoc for customers served by the same line.
 Energy storage can also solve those problems.

 For example, Hawaii Electric Company requires that new wind turbines maintain their ramp rates below 1 to 2 megawatts per minute (the precise value varies by season and time of day).
 Practically speaking, since no natural gas is available that could be used to fuel simple-cycle gas generators, the resources being installed to solve the ramp rate problem are energy storage.
 But storage can do a lot more than mitigate ramp rates on wind farms.

 Storage is being used in Hawaii to reduce wind curtailment and the total cost of producing power.
 Most of the savings achieved in these scenarios do not result from replacing constant-cost diesel-fired generation with wind generation.
 Rather, the savings derive from improving the operational efficiency of the conventional generating units that comprise the island’s generation fleet.
 Beyond what is needed to correct ramp rate problems, extra storage is installed to provide spinning reserve capacity.
 This allows the system operator to reduce the amount of spinning reserve being provided by inefficient single-cycle units.
 The amount of spinning reserve provided by more efficient combined-cycle units may also decrease, allowing those units to operate at higher, more efficient levels.

-Learn more about the Grid-Scale Energy Storage Market in North America report here.
+Grid-Scale Energy Storage Market in North America report here.